Module Lpd

 val these_hosts : ?file:string -> string list -> Unix.sockaddr -> bool

-these_hosts ?file hosts adrr
+these_hosts ?file hosts adrr accepts connections from Internet

-hosts or IP addresses listed in the file or in the list hosts
+hosts or IP addresses listed in the file or in the list hosts.

-: filename containing a list of hosts to authorize
+file : filename containing a list of hosts to authorize

 separated with white space, tabulations, or newlines.
 Blanks